MegalithOfficial/v14-Discord-Bot-Template/README.md

-# Megalith Botlist
+# Megalith Advanced Discord Bot Template
-- An Advanced Discord Botlist Bot.
+- An Advanced Discord Bot Template.

 ## Setup
 - 1. Clone the project and open in your terminal.